On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 Furthermore, all information subject to the Business Secrets Act may not be reported as a matter of principle.
 Only if the person providing the information has sufficient reason to believe that the disclosure or disclosure of the content of this information is necessary to uncover a violation and the requirements of Section 33 (1) Nos.
 2 and 3 HinSchG are met (notification in a specific form), may notification be made.

-- may exist.
-They can therefore select suitable external third parties with legal expertise to act as a reporting office.
-These will usually be lawyers, as they have the necessary expertise required by law to be able to examine the complex issues involved.
+- Companies must provide legal training and ongoing training to independent internal persons and appoint them as a reporting office.
+If they select an internal person (employee), this person must be independent and possible conflicts of interest must be ruled out.
+If you appoint an internal employee as a whistleblower, he or she may perform other tasks and duties within the company as long as there are no conflicts of interest with "normal" activities.
+As this is practically difficult, you can therefore select suitable external third parties with legal expertise to act as a reporting office.
+These will usually be lawyers, as they have the legally required expertise to be able to examine the complex issues.
 Furthermore, lawyers are obliged to undergo further training and are independent of the company.

 - Companies must separately protect important information in the company as trade secrets within the meaning of the Act on the Protection of Trade Secrets.
 This is done by means of a special procedure.
 This special protection of secrets can limit the reporting options for this information.